-- There were only 10 rental properties advertised that were affordable for a young person (aged over 18) who depends on Youth Allowance.
-These included a caravan on a factory site the rest were rooms in share houses. - Less than 1% of the rental properties in the State which were affordable for a single person who depends on New Start Allowance (16 properties) - Only 8% of the properties were affordable for a couple with two young children who are living on New Start Allowance (222 properties).
+- There were only 2 properties advertised in Northern Tasmania which were affordable for a young person (aged over 18) who depends on Youth Allowance.
+These were in shared houses. - There were only 6 properties affordable for a single person who depends on New Start Allowance - Only 11% of the properties were affordable for a couple with two young children who are living on New Start Allowance (87properties).